 The Inner Game of Music deals with how to acknowledge and overcome the internal obstacles many musicians have when performing.
 He uses the formula P = p - i, where P is the level of the performance, p is the potential of the performer, and i is the level of mental interference during the performance.
 He explains how to decrease the amount of i in order to bring the level of P as close as possible to p.

 I highly recommend this book to all musicians, even if you are already play at a high level.
 I also recommend it to teachers to begin using some of the ideas with younger students as and when they feel they are ready for them

-The Inner Game of Music is available from Amazon see links below for current prices.
+The Inner Game of Music is available from Amazon as a hard copy and for the Kindle.
+Click here for Amazon links.
 It is also available from The Book Depository where you get free worldwide delivery!

 Frustrated with your practice?
 Read Practice Makes Perfect and hack the 10,000 hour rule.
 Cut your practice time by up to 25%!
 Make faster progress, learn pieces and scales faster, memorize more easily, and much more.
 "If you play an instrument you need this book!"

 Oct 17, 17 06:21 PM

 New!
 CommentsHave your say about what you've just read!